 -1 on blocks such as the Gain,

-ambiguity and confusion in Simulink® models.
+often lead to ambiguity and confusion in Simulink® models.

 In most modeling applications, you specify rates for a model on the boundary of your system instead of on a block within the subsystem.
 You specify the system rate from incoming signals or the rate of sampling the output.
 You can also decide rates for events you are modeling that enter the subsystem as trigger, function-call, or enable/disable signals.
 Some global variables (such as Data Store Memory blocks) might need additional sample time specification.
 If you want to change rate within a system, use a Rate Transition block, which is designed specifically to model rate transitions.

 In a future release, you might not be able see or set this parameter on blocks where it is not appropriate.

 Best Practice to Model Sample Times

 Use these approaches instead of setting the Sample time parameter in the blocks where it is not appropriate:

 Adjust your model by specifying Sample time only in the blocks listed in Appropriate Blocks for the Sample Time Parameter, and set Sample time to